jlpteaching/ECS154B/syllabus/syllabus.rst

 Professor Jason Lowe-Power (jlowepower@ucdavis.edu)

 Office Hours: Wednesday 1:30 - 3:00 PM, or by appointment.
+Please suggest a meeting time when you email me for an appointment.
 You can use `my calendar`_ to quickly find a time I am available.
+It's not guaranteed to be completely up-to-date, but it gives a good starting point.

 Office Location: 3049 Kemper Hall